Julia-Immer/developer-notes/developer-notes.md

 A historical sketch of the filesystem hierarchy.
 The modern OS X filesystem is documented in the “File System Programming Guide” available on Apple Developer.
     man heir

+## history

+To see all the history:
+    history 0

+or:
+    less ~/.zsh_history

+To check the number of bytes alloted for history:
+    echo $HISTSIZE

 ## which

 which – locate a program file in the user's path.